ubicucsd/bootcamp_18_19/7_Clustering.md

 ### 1. K-means

-  I. Select K centers.
+&nbsp;&nbsp; I. Select K centers.
 This can be done a variety of ways, the easiest of which is to select a random point, find the farthest point from that and select it, find the furthest point from the previous and so on.

-  II.
+&nbsp;&nbsp; II.
 Assign each point to the center nearest to it.

-  III.
+&nbsp;&nbsp; III.
 For each center, take all the points attached to it and take their average to create a new center for that cluster.

-  IV.
+&nbsp;&nbsp; IV.
 Reassign all points to their nearest center and continue reassigning + averaging until the iteration when nothing changes

   Code to apply K-means clustering to set1 is below, don't forget to replace k with the number of blops you made above.
 Do the same for set2, but now set k=2.
 There are two circles, right?
 It seems like each circle might share a characteristics within itself, so it would be nice if the computer could cluster the circles into 2 partitions.
   ```